jacob-heathorn/mimxrt1170evk/README.md

 Inspired by ideas outlined here: https://jacob-heathorn.github.io/embedded-framework/

-This platform demos cyphal (https://github.com/jacob-heathorn/microcyphal) on ThreadX.
+This platform demonstrates cyphal (https://github.com/jacob-heathorn/microcyphal) on ThreadX.

 NOTE: This is not yet ready for safety-critical applications.
 Some of the HAL still needs to be handwritten and we need to implement proper error handling to replace asserts.